29 Nov How get a Bartending Job Overseas

 3.)
 How do you get a bartending job overseas and how can you make money for traveling from it?

 Getting a job bartending overseas is super easy, you literally just rock up to a bar when they are opening up and ask them if they are hiring.
 In the backpacker places it doesn’t really matter what country you’re from or whether you have a visa, it’s all cash-in-hand anyway.
 The bars will sometimes test you to see how much you can drink so they ply you with booze…if you can still stand and pour drinks at the end of it, then you’re hired.
+You could even check out events like Budapest Pub Crawl and network with the people running it for a job.

 In the party places there are so may Aussies, Canadians and British people bartending.
 There are really three different jobs for bars- there are the people that hand out flyers and get people to come into the bar, then there are the bartenders, and then there are what we call the ‘floor whores’- the girls that dance and get guys to buy them drinks.
 You can find a job working in the Greeks Islands that are just like this.